File IQ Installation for AWS EC2

 General Information

-This section includes general information about the File IQ Appliance and technical specifications.
+This section provides general information about the File IQ Appliance, as well as its technical specifications.

 File IQ